-Google might be a useful tool if we know how to evaluate the information we find and monitor our emotional responses to it.
 There are often concerns that googling symptoms leads to “cyberchondria,” which involves misinterpreting normal bodily phenomena as serious illness as a response to information garnered online.
 The term also refers to the phenomenon of searching the web excessively for health-related information.
 Cyberchondria can also involve persistent worrying spurred on by reading unsettling information online, and some people become so concerned by things they read on the web that even subsequent reassurance from a doctor that nothing is wrong doesn’t make them feel less anxious.
 In these cases, people sometimes go on to seek third and fourth opinions on what turn out to be relatively minor health concerns.

 But how much do we really know about what motivates people to google their symptoms and what actions they take as a result?
 Less than you might think.
 A Pew survey from 2013 found that about 35% of people have at one point searched symptoms online with the purpose of making a diagnosis.
 Of these people, about 46% decided to visit a healthcare provider subsequent to searching and 38% decided they could take care of their health issue at home.

-People have always tried to make decisions about whether to seek health care on their own, and the internet may just be another tool they’ve added to their toolbox.
 Looking at these numbers, it may at first seem that many of these people are deciding not to seek care when they should.
 But the authors of the Pew survey itself point out that the data they collected don’t necessarily support this conclusion.
 The study was not designed to determine whether using the Internet had a good or bad outcome on health but rather to get an estimate of the overall frequency with which Americans utilize the web to research health questions.
 As the survey authors note, people have always tried to make decisions about whether to seek health care on their own, and the internet may just be another tool they’ve added to their toolbox.
 We don’t have enough information to understand whether googling symptoms is leading to an increasing trend of people not seeking care when they should.